wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

     !!! warning "Support of the `wallarm_mode` directive on the CDN node" Please note that the `wallarm_mode` directive cannot be configured on the [Wallarm CDN nodes](../installation/cdn-node.md).
 To configure the filtration mode of the CDN nodes, please use other available methods.
 * Define the general filtration rule in Wallarm Console
-* Create a filtration mode rule in the **Rules** section of Wallarm Console
+* Create a filtration mode rule in the **Rules** or **Attacks** sections of Wallarm Console

-Priorities of the filtration mode configuration methods are determined in the [`wallarm_mode_allow_override` directive](#setting-up-priorities-of-the-filtration-mode-configuration-methods-using-wallarm_mode_allow_override).
+Priorities of the filtration mode configuration methods are determined in the [`wallarm_mode_allow_override` directive](#setting-up-priorities-of-filtration-mode-configuration-methods-using-wallarm_mode_allow_override).
 By default, the settings specified in Wallarm Console have a higher priority than the `wallarm_mode` directive regardless of its value severity.

 ### Specifying the filtration mode in the `wallarm_mode` directive